 The national highway from Awantipora to Srinagar, and stretches of the Srinagar bypass, bore roadblocks set up by protesting youth.
 The road near a shrine in Awantipora was crusted with bricks and rocks.
 Several spots were teeming with young men and boys.

 Despite the clampdown on mobile and internet services, people from nearby areas managed to reach Tral.

 Wani's killing has enraged many in the Valley.
-Processions heading towards Tral chanted slogans like, “Tum kitne Burhan maaroge, har ghar se Burhan niklega."
-No matter how many Burhans you kill, a Burhan will emerge from each house."
+Processions heading towards Tral chanted slogans like, “Tum kitne Burhan maaroge, har ghar se Burhan niklega" No matter how many Burhans you kill, a Burhan will emerge from each house, they said.

 Mirwaiz Umar Farooq, who heads the moderate faction of the Hurriyat, called state forces “trigger-happy” and said that they “are responding with bullets to the genuine anger of people in Kashmir”.

 In Tral, Wani's father, Muzaffar Wani, father of Burhan Wani, sat under the shade of a chinar tree, his salwar bloodied.
 A flood of people had poured in early morning to pay their last respects.
 Wailing women and gloomy faces lined the nearby lanes and the borders of the Eidgah ground.
 A large crowd had flocked there, trying to get one last good look at the face of the shaheed or "martyr".